Arbitrum vs Base: Which Is Better for DeFi Trading?

 Base and Arbitrum use “optimistic rollups” to address Ethereum’s scalability issues.

-Both platforms aim to improve transaction count and reduce congestion by processing frequent transactions off-chain before finalizing them on the leading Ethereum network.
+Both aim to improve transaction counts and reduce congestion by processing frequent transactions off-chain and finalizing them on the Ethereum network.
 However, their approaches differ regarding user experience, speed consistency, and scalability for high-volume transactions.

 Here is a table showing how they compare: